Mailing List

 The photographer Trevor Paglen agrees with this assessment.
 He’s a photographer who shoots telescopically, concerned with space out of reach.
 An astrophotography telescope, to image and explore distant regions of space, attaches to his camera.
 If he zoomed far enough he might hit the limit of our vision.
 How far can you see before objects begin to blur and break down?
 He agrees with this assessment when he zooms in at dusk to a brown-orange horizon blocked by a small dark mound.
 Three images, ambiguously out of focus, render a murky San Nicolas Island, like large accidental exposure.
 Its form is barely distinguished from the black ocean beneath its shores.
 The images are difficult to read, so Paglen comes in, at the end of his book, saying that he’s “interested in the limits of the visible world,” and relationships like imaging and knowing.
 Through his book depicting (or not) places we cannot get to, Palgen pokes at fuzziness and murky boundaries, using words like “epistemological,” “empiricism and imagination” to try to help us imagine our knowledge and unknowledge, and what we can and cannot know.
 Which is a lot for a photo to bear.

 Paglen’s series of images become abstractions, pointing, through their concrete names, to real-life-places as stand-ins for the unknown, and for what we might never know.
-(Would it be a surprise if I told you Paglen earned a degree Religious Studies?)
+(Would it be a surprise if I told you Paglen earned a degree in Religious Studies?)
 At least, “unknowing” might be how it seems to our coastline perception.
 A blurry photo becomes (paired with Paglen’s ponderings!) an approximation of a world just out of reach from where we stand on the sands of our mainland beaches.
 We could stand here mystified.

 And, inland, to the sands with no beaches, near the Mojave Desert’s Kelso Dunes, Andrew and I worked to take pictures and videos of volunteers.
 Neon vests dotted the shrubby landscape as members of the Wilderness Volunteers pulled up invasive mustard plants hiding in the wrong desert.
 I wandered around until one woman, bending down to tear up a bundle of the bad plant, paused, exclaiming a desire to swap her hat for one stitched with WV.
 She took it off, looked at it, and showed it to me.
 “Another great volunteer organization,” she said.
 The hat said “Channel Islands Restoration.”
 She took a look at my hat as I took her photo.
 “Oh!
 The Channel Islands!
 Have you gone recently?”
 I told her that I had gone to all the islands you could get to with the National Park Service Ferry a few years ago.
 She said she had worked with the Restoration and had gone to one of the islands.
 “Oh, Santa Cruz Island?
 I know they’re doing restoration work there.”
 No, she said.
 San Nicolas Island.
 Invited through a mailing list.
 “The Navy flew us out!”